ndrakos/blog/_posts/2023-05-04-Topology_of_Reionization_Part_III.md

 These two equations are very similar with a couple of noticeable differences

-1. The source term is divided by the present-day number density in  Eq.1, but is time-dependent in Eq.
-2
+1. The source term is divided by the present-day number density in  Eq.1, but is time-dependent in Eq 2.
 This is because Eq 1 is in co-moving coordinates, and Eq 2 is in physical coordinates.
 If you convert Eq.
 2 to the comoving volume, the factors of $$(1+z)$$ agree.

-2. Eq.
-1 does not include a term for the expansion of the universe
+2. Eq 1 does not include a term for the expansion of the universe.
 This is fine, since we can assume that the volume of ionized and un-ionized regions expand at the same rate.

-3. The recombination rate does not have the $$(1 + (1-X)/4X)$$ term in Eq.
-2

-This term is $$1.08$$, so it should make  very little difference, but I will include it in Eq 2. from now on.
+3. The recombination rate does not have the $$(1 + (1-X)/4X)$$ term in Eq 2.
+This term is $$1.08$$, so it should make  very little difference, but I will include it in Eq 2 from now on.

 So far this all looks fine!!